Super Bowl XXXVI: Effect of the September 11, 2001, attacks

 The NFL and New Orleans officials worked diligently to put together a deal to reschedule the game.
 The league considered a number of options, including shortening the regular season, shortening the playoffs, condensing the three playoff rounds in two weeks, and moving the game to the Rose Bowl in Pasadena, California.
 It was eventually decided to make every effort to maintain a full regular season and playoff, and push the Super Bowl back to February 3.
-Also, due to the Super Bowl being sent back a week, the first week of New Orleans Mardi Gras parades rolled one week earlier than normal.
+Additionally, due to the Super Bowl being moved back a week, the first weekend of New Orleans Mardi Gras parades rolled one week earlier than normal.

 One of the most significant logistical challenges was accommodating the National Automobile Dealers Association (NADA) Convention, which was originally slated to occupy the Superdome on February 3.
 On October 3, 2001, the NFL announced its intentions to hold the game on February 3, even though no agreement had been reached with NADA.
 Several weeks later, the three parties came to an accord in which the NADA agreed to move its convention date to the original Super Bowl week in exchange for financial and other considerations, including promotional spots shown during selected regular season NFL games.
 This agreement permitted the NFL to move the game back to February 3, and allowed for a full standard playoff tournament.

 The original logo for Super Bowl XXXVI had a style that reflected the host city, and was distributed on some memorabilia items during 2001.
 However, after the 9/11 attacks, a new logo reflecting American patriotism was designed, featuring the shape of the 48 contiguous states and the American flag colors of red, white, and blue.
 Rob Tornoe of The Philadelphia Inquirer noted that it had "become one of the most iconic logos in Super Bowl history".